Skip to main content

 The bottom line

 Many people notice hair loss or thinning after recovering from a COVID infection.
-This is called telogen effluvium, and it is thought to be caused by the physical and/or emotional stress of having a COVID infection.
+This is called telogen effluvium, and it’s thought to be caused by the physical and/or emotional stress of having a COVID infection.
 Hair will regrow after telogen effluvium resolves.
-But it will take several months for hair to recover and even longer for it to fully grow back.
+But it'll take several months for hair to recover and even longer for it to fully grow back.
 While you wait for your hair to regrow, support hair growth by eating a healthy diet, managing stress levels, and avoiding harsh hair treatments.

 why trust our exports reliability shield